Dialectical Reconciliation via Structured Argumentative Dialogues: Background: Deductive Argumentation

-We now provide a partial review of logic-based argumentation as presented by Besnard and Hunter~\cite{besnard2001logic}.
-For the sake of brevity, we consider a propositional language $\mathcal{L}$ that utilizes the classical entailment relation, represented by $\models$.
-We use $\bot$ to denote falsity and assume that a knowledge base $KB$ (a finite set of formulae) is consistent unless specified otherwise.
+We assume familiarity with classical logic and provide a partial review of deductive, logic-based argumentation~\citep{besnard2014constructing}, which serves as the underlying machinery of our proposed framework.

+We consider a (propositional) language $\mathcal{L}$ that utilizes the classical entailment relation, represented by $\models$.
+We use $\bot$ to denote falsity and assume that knowledge bases (finite sets of formulae) are consistent unless specified otherwise.

 Our approach relies on an intuitive concept of a logical \emph{argument}, which can be thought of as a set of formulae employed to (classically) prove a particular claim, represented by a formula: